 Pros and Cons of Credit Karma Tax

-Support from Credit Karma professionals
+Support from Credit Karma professionals.

-Authorized IRS E-file Provider
+Authorized IRS e-file provider.

-Can’t file state return without also filing federal return
+Can’t file state return without also filing federal return.

-Credit Karma Tax is not accountable for information you entered that’s not correct.
-Those errors are on you.
-But it will reimburse you if it makes a calculation error that results in penalties or interest being charged to you by the IRS.
+The tax program also offers a 100% guarantee that your return is correct—up to a point.
+Credit Karma Tax isn’t accountable for information you entered that’s not correct, but it will reimburse you if the program makes a calculation error that results in penalties or interest being charged to you by the IRS.

 “If the IRS and/or applicable state tax authority imposes penalties and/or interest on a member due to a Credit Karma Tax calculation error, we’ll reimburse them for penalties and interest up to $1,000 in the form of gift cards,” Taylor said.